 Each search engine has it's own ranking algorithm, but the basic idea is the same.
 You may not have any control over the external linking, so I'm giving an example only using internal linking. say you have three blog entries:

-and these blog entries are under the category named sites.
+and these blog entries are under the category named Site Review: http://YourSite.com/site-review/

-Now notice that, the sites category page will have linking from all three blog posts, but each of these posts will be linked only once from the category page itself.
-So, search engines will give the category page higher priority!
+Now notice that, the Site Review category page will have linking from all three blog posts, but each of these posts will be linked only once from the category page itself.
+So, search algorithms will give the category page higher priority!

 So in essence, if users search something and find your site in the result, in most cases they will find your category page instead of the post that contains the original information.
 This is a typical case.
 Because in a typical installation, Category pages of your blog contain only excerpts (i.e. a short description) from the original posts.

-So, for WordPress Category SEO, it's safe to index your blog entries only & make category pages noindex
+So, for a typical WordPress Category SEO, where you have no other unique content for that category, it's safe to index your blog entries only & make category pages noindex

 The same applies for WordPress Tags SEO as well.
 Because in a typical installation, Tag pages of your blog also contain only excerpts from the blog posts.
-So you almost always gain nothing by indexing your tag pages that only include excerpt.
+So you almost always gain nothing by indexing your tag pages that only contain post excerpts.

-So make the tag pages noindex as well, for better blog tags SEO.
+So make the typical tag pages noindex as well (if the tag pages contain no unique content), for better blog tags SEO.

 Same applies for blogs other than WordPress as well.
-However, if you run a different type of site (something other than blogging), then this decision will solely depend on the type of your site.
+However, if you run a different type of site (something other than blogging), then this decision will solely depend on the type of your site and the content they have.

-Do your category or tag pages have additional content other than the posts or do they have added value to your site in any other meaningful way?
+Do your category or tag pages have additional content other than the post excerpts or do they have added value to your site in any other meaningful way?

 If the answer is yes, then go ahead and index them.
 If the answer is no, then don't index your category and tag pages.